A provincial statutory holiday observed on the third Monday in February in most provinces.

 Observed in the Canadian provinces of Alberta, Ontario and Saskatchewan.
 This holiday celebrates the importance of families and family life to people and their communities.

-British Columbia has will celebrate Family Day since 2013.
+British Columbia has celebrated Family Day since 2013.
 Premier Christy Clark proposed the statutory holiday in 2011, and the date of the second Monday in February was chosen through an online poll arranged by the provincial government.

 Legislation proclaiming the third Monday in February as Louis Riel Day was passed by Manitoba's Legislative Assembly in 2007, and first celebrated on February 18, 2008.
 Louis Riel Day is a name that was suggested by Manitoba school students, in honour of Louis Riel, the Métis leader regarded as the Father of Manitoba.